GRIFFITH YOUNG

 Can grandparents seek visitation rights in La Mesa?

-Grandparents can ask for visitation rights if it’s in the child’s best interest.
-La Mesa courts consider factors like the child’s relationship with grandparents, parental fitness, and family dynamics.
-Visitation can help maintain important family bonds.
+Grandparents can ask for visitation rights if it’s in the child’s best interest, and La Mesa courts consider factors like the existing relationship with grandparents, parental fitness, and family dynamics.
+Visitation can help maintain important family bonds, but courts balance these rights carefully to avoid disrupting the parent-child relationship.

 What happens if a parent moves out of La Mesa with the child?